-On one of the roof beams a little ‘ant’ of ±34-4 mm was crawling about, which promptly dropped down.
+On one of the roof beams inside my study a little ‘ant’ of ±34-4 mm was crawling about, which promptly dropped down.
 As I picked it up and took a closer look I noticed an ovipositor sticking out… so not ant but a femal wasp, but also no wings… interesting!

 Immediately started a photosession to shine a light on this new visitor.